 }

 Now before I go into explaining how getMediaItemsById() works for providing media items and folders, I need to go over a bit of the prep code that I placed into onCreate() for this service.
 I created a model object called Song that consists of general information about the media object, such as artist, title, genre, etc. and a quick generator class to create the media objects that will be used for this sample.
 How you create and work with your own media objects will depend on your implementation and applications, so I tried to keep mine as simple as possible The Song model object source can be found here, and the generator helper class can be found here.
-With that in mind, my onCreate() looks like this
+With that in mind, my onCreate() looks like this @Override

 public void onCreate() {